-Dogeared.com recognizes the importance of protecting information.
-We are writing to let you know that we recently identified and addressed an incident that may have involved your information.
+Dickey's Barbecue Pit recognizes the importance of protecting information.
+We are writing to let you know of an incident that may have involved some of your information.
 This notice explains the incident, the measures we have taken in response, and some additional steps you may consider taking.